Package 'inspectdf'

 df2

-An optional second data frame with which to comparing memory usage.
+An optional second data frame with which to compare memory usage.
 Defaults to NULL.

 Details